census-instrumentation/opencensus-website/content/quickstart/cpp/metrics.md

 >
 ```

-To answer the above questions, please read along:

 ## Enable metrics

 To enable metrics, we'll need to use the OpenCensus C++ library.

-The library requires the [Bazel build system](https://bazel.build/)
+The library requires the [Bazel build system](https://bazel.build/).

 ### Build system